prrvchr/HyperSQLOOo/README.md

 - The writing of this driver was facilitated by a [discussion with Villeroy](https://forum.openoffice.org/en/forum/viewtopic.php?f=13&t=103912), on the OpenOffice forum, which I would like to thank, because knowledge is only worth if it is shared...

-- Using the new version of HsqlDB 2.5.1.
+- Using the old version of HsqlDB 1.8.0 (can be easily updated).

+- Added a dialog box allowing to update the driver (hsqldb.jar) in: Tools -> Options -> Base drivers -> HsqlDB driver

 - Many other fix...